 The open access policy provides a tool for WHOI to preserve the work of its authors in the institutional repository, WHOAS and to make that work openly accessible to anyone who seeks it.

 All authors currently employed by WHOI, including scientific and engineering staff, and students, including those registered in the MIT/WHOI Joint Program.

 Why a blanket policy?

 A blanket policy provides the benefit of unified action; individual authors do not need to negotiate distribution rights with their publishers.

 What do we mean by opt-in?

 Authors are invited to particpate, but are not required or mandated to do so.
-Authors indicate their decision by responding, or not, to Library requests for their articles.
+Authors indicate their decision by making their accepted manuscripts available for ingest into WHOAS.